dbfit/dbfit/CONTRIBUTING.md

  *  the pre-requisites to easily install Oracle

 The VM doesn't include:
- *  a working Oracle installation (fetching and installing the Oracle binaries and JDBC jar hasn't been automated yet, but is partially described below)
+ *  a working Oracle installation (however there is a shell script to help with the installation described below)
  *  a working DB2 installation
  *  a working SQL Server installation (obviously)